gbroques/ose-workbench-platform/docs/pages/pattern_catalog/app_package.rst

 App Package
 ===========
+.. admonition:: Motivation

+   Organize code related to the geometry parts, and allow parts to be made from a command-line context.

 The ``app`` package, located within the `base package <base_package.html>`_, contains code for the geometry of parts, and how those parts relate to each other.

 The "geometry of parts" is defined as: